Committal proceedings for unpaid Council Tax

 The court hearing

-If the court does decide this, it can make these orders against you:
+Depending on the courts decision, it can make these orders against you:

 - Send you to prison for a period of not more than three months